 Again, you may assume that thin, flimsy fabric is going to be your best friend come the summer, but if it has no weight to it then it will stick much more easily to your body, making you feel worse.
 You don’t have to wear heavy clothing as such, but make sure there is some kind ofheavier seam or pattern that will help keep the garments where they are meant to be, and not stuck your hot skin.

 When you smoke you sweat more, and that’s the last thing you want on a hot summer’s day.
 It’s not the heat of the cigarette, or the smoke coming from it – it’s the nicotine.
 When inhaled, nicotine makes your body produce more of the chemical acetylcholine which speeds up your heart rate, raises your blood pressure, raises your body temperature, and makes your sweat glands work overtime.
-You could switch to e-cigarettes to stop this from happening, and you can find out more about them online.

 Choose Natural Fabrics